-Or look in your toy chest for small figurines that would suit as well.
+Or look in your toy chest for small figurines that would suit.
 Or build something from Lego blocks or Sculpey clay if you don't have quite what you need.

 Plan your placement of the figures.
 Once you're sure of the placement, glue them on.
 I like to use rubber cement so that if something is not quite right, it can be repositioned.